 “Yes, it was handed down to me by my father,” Mr. Zabini replied as he walked back over to the cupboard and began sifting through some vials.
 “I plan to hand it down to Blaise one day… Blaise has told us that you are quite the student, no doubt you have inherited that from me.”

-“I’ve always been told that I have an insatiable curiosity,” Hermione said off-handedly.
-“I’ve read a bit about pensieves; they’re supposed to hold the memories of a witch or wizard.”
+“I’ve always been told that I have an insatiable curiosity,” Hermione said off-handedly, wanting to bring the attention back to the task at hand, “I’ve read a bit about pensieves; they’re supposed to hold the memories of a witch or wizard.”

 “That is quite true,” he said, picking up two vials and walking back over to his desk.
 “Now, there are two memories that I am going to show you this evening.
 The first is by no means happy and I wish now that I had never taken part in such things.
 However, what is done is done and I hope that you can one day forgive me for the atrocities in my past.”

-Hermione bit her lip in thought for a moment and then said, “I think only time will tell if I’ll be able to forgive you,” she said.
-“I’m seeing a side of you that I never thought was possible but I’m not completely certain that I believe it just yet.”
+Hermione bit her lip in thought for a moment and then said, “I think only time will tell if I’ll be able to forgive you,” she said, believing that honesty would be best, “I’m seeing a side of you that I never thought was possible but I’m not completely certain that I believe it just yet.”

 He gave her a small smile.
 “Yes, well, I have caused you a great deal of pain so if you were never to forgive me, I think I would understand,” he said.
 He then looked at his wife questioningly.
 “Marjorie, will you be joining us?”